Validated Numerical Approximation of Stable Manifolds for Parabolic Partial Differential Equations

-For the nonlinear approximation, the error in validating the equilibrium dominates the $C^0$ bound until $ \rho_\theta \approx 10^{-2}$, a point where $P_u^\theta$ also begins to increase marginally.
-The contraction constant scales similarly, although it begins to increase around $ \rho_\theta \approx 10^{-3}$.
-The $C^1$ bounds in the $X_f$ and $X_\infty$ subspaces are bounded below by our accuracy in decomposing the eigenspaces of $DF(\bar{a})$, and increase linearly with $ \rho_\theta$.
-For the whole range of admissible $\rho_\theta$, both $ \rho_f$ and $ \rho_\infty$ can be taken exceedingly small, and do not significantly contribute to the overall error estimates.
+For the nonlinear approximation, the error in validating the equilibrium dominates the $C^0$ bound until $ \rho_\theta \approx 10^{-2}$, the point after which $P_u^\theta$ increases marginally.
+The contraction constant scales similarly, begining to increase around $ \rho_\theta \approx 10^{-3}$.
+The $C^1$ bounds in the $X_f$ and $X_\infty$ subspaces are bounded below by the accuracy of the decomposition into eigenspaces of $DF(\bar{a})$, and increase linearly with $ \rho_\theta$.
+For the whole range of admissible $\rho_\theta$, both $ \rho_f$ and $ \rho_\infty$ can be taken exceedingly small, without contributing significantly to the overall error.

 We do not expect to validate a global stable manifold with the Lyapunov-Perron approach; if $\rho$ is too large, the various hypotheses of Theorem \ref{prop:UniqueStableManifold} may no longer be satisfied.
-For example, we may be unable to prove the image of $\Psi$ is contained within $\cB_{\rho,P}^{0,1} $ or $\cB_{\rho,P,\bar{P}}^{1,1}$ as detailed in Theorems \ref{prop:Endomorphism} or Theorem \ref{prop:Endomorphism_2}.
+For example, we may be unable to prove the image of $\Psi$ is contained within $\cB_{\rho,P}^{0,1} $ or $\cB_{\rho,P,\bar{P}}^{1,1}$, as detailed in Theorems \ref{prop:Endomorphism} or Theorem \ref{prop:Endomorphism_2}.
 Other causes for failure would be if $\|J\|>1$ whereby $\Psi$ is not a contraction mapping, or if we are unable to prove solutions $x( t, \xi, \alpha)$ are contained within $B_s(\rho)$ for all $ t\geq 0$ as required by Proposition \ref{prop:StayInsideBall}.
 When using a linear approximation, many of these hypotheses all simultaneously fail for larger values of $\rho$.
 In contrast, for the nonlinear approximation in Section \ref{sec:SH_Nonlinear}, the dominant limiting factor is the condition $ \gamma_0 = \lambda_s + C_s \hat{ \cH} <0$ as required in Proposition \ref{prop:StayInsideBall}.

-Overall, the framework developed in Sections \ref{sec:Notation} - \ref{sec:Contraction} allow us to leverage to great effect our estimates on our approximate stable manifold made in Sections \ref{sec:SH_Linear}-\ref{sec:SH_Nonlinear}.
-In future work, we aim to combine this with a rigorous integrator to prove connecting orbits.
-To develop the theory further, we aim to develop a constructive stable manifold theory for normally hyperbolic invariant manifolds, such as periodic orbits.
+Overall, the framework developed in Sections \ref{sec:Notation} - \ref{sec:Contraction} allow us to leverage our estimates on our approximate stable manifold made in Sections \ref{sec:SH_Linear}-\ref{sec:SH_Nonlinear}.